What is Full Cycle Recruiting?

 High efficiency

 Another advantage of end-to-end recruiting is that it streamlines the recruitment process.
-Since there is only one person involved, time and energy are saved by significantly reducing communication gaps or passing candidates from one agent to another.
+Since only one person is involved, time and energy are saved by significantly reducing communication gaps or passing candidates from one agent to another.
 Things run more smoothly as one person can take the candidate from the start of the recruitment process to the end.

 Minimal time-to-hire